RepAdapt/selective_sweeps_pipeline/README.md

 # selective_sweeps_pipeline
+# DO NOT USE YET, STILL UNDER DEVELOPMENT
 A pipeline for scanning all genes of a species to detect signals of selective sweeps, based on OmegaPlus.